This copycat version of the bacon and cherry pepper topped SmokeShack Burger from Shake Shack tastes as good as the original, and is easy to make!

 Regardless to how closely you stick to the original method of prep, this burger is fantastic!
-The crispy bacon, spicy cherry peppers, gooey cheese, and look-alike ShackSauce really come together to make one hell of a burger, and just in time for your Fourth of July festivities.
-You’re so welcome!
+The crispy bacon, spicy cherry peppers, gooey cheese, and look-alike ShackSauce really come together to make one hell of a burger.
+You're so welcome!

 Shake Shack SmokeShack Burger